 Make them part of the solution to come up with a win-win situation.
 This makes an employee feel that management is trying to overcome his shortcoming and hiding his mistakes.
 Also, this practice of empathy keeps an employee from being in a defensive state.
 This feeling of being taken care of may revert them to work responsibly.

 Regulate a healthy and fair workplace

 Many employees are competent enough; it is their unaddressed talents that make them unmotivated and behave problematically.
 As a manager, monitor and reward their efforts fairly, regulate an environment where employees are treated with respect and equality.
-Often white-collar people find it hard to ask for respect or to ask for reward, they think they deserve.
+Often white-collar people find it hard to ask for respect or to ask for rewards, they think they deserve.

 Conduct a regular survey to know if they are facing problems while working, this is a great help to know what expectations your employees secretly hold with you.
 As it says that highly productive employees cannot perform in an unhealthy environment for longer.

 Some employees act difficult because they are not aware of the cost involved.
 This type of difficult employee is not much difficult to handle.
 All they need is to know what impacts their behavior on their appraisals including the penalties they may get entitled to.
 This may sound like a school-type thing and bring them on track by scaring with punishments but works.

 Talk to them in person or issue a showcased letter to them.
 Give them a certain time or task to show appropriate and acceptable behavior at the workplace.